Wyoming Court Records

 Which Wyoming Courts Have Jurisdiction Over Traffic Violation Matters?

-The court with jurisdiction over a Wyoming traffic ticket depends on the agency which issued the ticket.
-If the ticket was issued by the Municipal/City Police, the Municipal Court has jurisdiction, and if the ticket was issued by the Sheriff’s Department or Wyoming Highway Patrol, the Circuit Court has jurisdiction.
+The court with jurisdiction over a Wyoming traffic ticket depends on the agency that issued it.
+Suppose the Municipal/City Police issued the ticket.
+In that case, the Municipal Court has jurisdiction, and if the ticket was issued by the Sheriff's Department or Wyoming Highway Patrol, the Circuit Court has jurisdiction.

 Getting a Traffic Ticket in Wyoming

 A Wyoming traffic ticket or Complaint is a legal document issued for the citation of traffic violations by a law enforcement officer in Wyoming.
-It can be issued by an officer of a Municipal Police Department, Sheriff’s Department, or State Highway Patrol.
+It can be issued by an officer of a Municipal Police Department, Sheriff's Department, or State Highway Patrol.
 It represents an attestation of the officer about the alleged incident.
-It shall be filled out by the officer and may include information about the defendant and the vehicle involved in the incident.
-The ticket may contain the defendant’s full name, current address, and relevant physical characteristics such as height, weight, sex, and race.
-It also contains details about the defendant’s driver’s license and information about the vehicle involved.
+The officer shall fill it out and may include information about the defendant and the vehicle involved in the incident.
+The ticket may contain the defendant's full name, current address, and relevant physical characteristics such as height, weight, sex, and race.
+It also details the defendant's driver's license and the vehicle involved.

 The officer may indicate the location of the incident, including the date and time.
-The offense alleged to have been committed, and the corresponding statute section and code may also be included in the ticket.
+The offense alleged to have been committed, including serious charges such as felony overspeeding in Wyoming, and the corresponding statute section and code, may also be included in the ticket.
 The total fine amount due is usually indicated on the ticket.
 The court with jurisdiction over the case may be indicated.
-The ticket may also indicate if the offender is expected to make a court appearance or if the offender might be able to pay a bond instead of a court appearance.
-If a bond can be paid, then the bond amount may be indicated.
+The ticket may also indicate if the offender is expected to make a court appearance or if the offender can pay a bond instead of a court appearance.
+If a bond can be paid, the amount may be indicated.
 The officer may include name, badge number, and agency on the ticket.
 Instructions for responding to the ticket may be included on the reverse of the ticket.

-In Wyoming, most cities and towns have their municipal codes for traffic violations, so fines may vary from municipal court to municipal court but are uniform for counties and by violation.
+In Wyoming, most cities and towns have municipal traffic violation codes, so fines may vary from municipal court to municipal court, but are uniform for counties and by violation.
 Wyoming traffic tickets may be responded to on or before the date indicated on the ticket.
 Wyoming traffic violations and infractions are typically infractions or misdemeanors, depending on the severity of the offense.
 Most moving violations are considered to be misdemeanors.

-Wyoming does not employ a points-based system for driver’s records.
-Convictions for moving violations are reported to the Wyoming Department of Transport (DoT) and these are recorded against a driver.
-If a driver receives 4 moving violations within 12 months, the driver’s license may be suspended for 90 days.
+Wyoming does not employ a points-based system for driver records.
+Convictions for moving violations are reported to the Wyoming Department of Transport (DoT) and recorded against a driver.
+If a driver receives four moving violations within 12 months, the driver's license may be suspended for 90 days.
 Each subsequent violation carries an additional 90 days.

 Traffic violations are classified as moving or non-moving violations.
-Moving violations are traffic offenses committed by a vehicle in motion such as reckless driving or DWIs.
-These are serious traffic offenses and convictions are reported and may appear on a driver’s record.
-Non-moving violations are offenses committed when vehicles are not in motion such as parking violations or illegal modifications to a vehicle.
-These are lesser offenses, may not be reported and not appear on a driver’s record.
+Moving violations are offenses committed by a vehicle in motion, such as reckless driving or DWIs.
+These are serious traffic offenses; convictions are reported and may appear on a driver's record.
+Non-moving violations are offenses committed when vehicles are not in motion, such as parking violations or illegal modifications to a car.
+These are lesser offenses that may not be reported or appear on a driver's record.

 What to Do When You Get a Traffic Ticket in Wyoming?